muammar/mkchromecast/README.md

 * avconv (optional).
 * PyQt5 (optional if you want to use the system tray menu).
 * youtube-dl (option if you plan to cast youtube URLs).

+For those who don't like Pulseaudio, it is possible to [cast using ALSA](https://github.com/muammar/mkchromecast/wiki/ALSA) together with the `ffmpeg` backend.

 Install
 -------